 I have a surprise for you: most of those types of images about what it means to repent do not necessarily have anything to do with the clear Bible meaning of the word, “Repent!”

 Let’s continue our study by turning to a reference in the little book of 2 Timothy 2: 24 – 26.
 Without dissecting this reference and getting too “picky” about it, let’s look at a general biblical principle I see encapsulated or summarized therein.
 First, this reference says teachers must be skilled and patient when they teach about repentance.
-I’ll try to be that kind of teacher because this subject of repentance is very critical for our Christian lives.
+I’ll try to be that kind of teacher because this subject of repentance is very critical for our relationship with God.
 I’m convinced that if you come to a proper understanding of the meaning of repentance—and then form the habit of practicing it every day—God will help you revolutionize your life in ways you never dreamed possible.

 This reference in 2 Timothy implies if repentance is taught properly, God will give you opportunities to practice repentance as a way of life and come to know Him better.
 Thus, God will restore to you his own thoughts and you will be able to escape from a very clever trap in which the devil has held you captive.
 I see that principle there in seed form, at least, and the principle is found throughout the Bible.
 This reference says in effect if you come to understand the meaning of repentance, you will be able to re-arrange your “de-arranged” mind.
 (I didn’t say “deranged” mind; I said “de-arranged”; there’s a significant difference!)